 Most migratory fish species have undergone extreme population declines over the past 50 years.
 The main drivers of these declines are habitat loss, disruption of migration through damming, and overfishing, but climate change is increasingly becoming a major threat.
-The impacts of climate change on migratory fish are complex and under-researched but are likely to be detrimental to most species.
-Increasing temperatures, reduced river flow and, in some areas, reduced rainfall will lead to spawning habitat loss and may also impact survival rates and lead to extinctions.
+The impacts of climate change on migratory fish are complex and under-researched but it are likely to be detrimental to most species.
+Increasing temperatures and reduced river flow due to the increasing temperatures, and in some areas reduced rainfall, will lead to spawning habitat loss and may also impact survival rates and could lead to extinctions.
 Poleward range shifts may be possible for some species, but many are strongly tied to natal spawning grounds, which will reduce their ability to shift ranges.
-Human interventions such as translocation, artificial stocking, habitat restoration and the removal of dams, or installation of bypasses may be necessary for many species to survive increasingly warm temperatures.
+Human interventions such as translocation, artificial stocking, habitat restoration and the removal of dams, or installation of bypasses, may be necessary for many species to survive increasingly warm temperatures.